-The channel has rejected the last input command for device n, which indicates equipment malfunction.

-nO - Output reject

-The channel has rejected the last output command for device n, which indicates equipment malfunction.
+- nI Input reject The channel has rejected the last input command for device n, which indicates equipment malfunction. - nO Output reject The channel has rejected the last output command for device n, which indicates equipment malfunction.

-nR - $Read\ error\ or\ punch\ check$
+nR - Read error or punch deck

-For the card reader (n = 3), reload the last card from the output tray, ready the reader and type GO, CR.
+For the card reader (n = 3), reload the last card from the output tray and ready the reader.
 For the card punch (n = 4), feed three blank cards and throw away the new cards which appear in output tray.
-Ready the punch, type GO, CP and after punching resumes, remove the three blank cards.
+Ready the punch; and after punching resumes, remove the three blank cards.

-nF - Failure to feed

-Device n is not feeding properly.
+nF - Failure to feed Device n is not feeding properly.
 Check the input tray for possible card jam or damaged cards.
 Ready the reader when the cards are loaded properly.

-nP - Out of paper

-Check the printer for paper tear, jam, or out-of-paper condition.
-If it appears that information was lost, the RPNT typewriter command should be used to recover.

-nN - Device not ready

-Ready device n.
+- nP Out of paper Check the printer for paper tear, jam, or out-of-paper condition.
+If it appears that information was lost, the RPNT typewriter command should be used to recover. - nN Device not ready Ready device n.